johnny-morrice/godless/README.md

 A toy distributed database for the future internet.

-Godless is a CRDT database with query language that uses [Interplanetary Filesystem](https://ipfs.io/) as a data store.
+Godless is a CRDT database, and query language, that uses [Interplanetary Filesystem](https://ipfs.io/) as a data store.

 ## Demo